xingpz2008/Iron/README.md

 files should be generated.
 These are **embedding_outputs** and **input_masks** of the original data stored in the format of Numpy Array.
 The user can control the number of data to be processed, i.e. you can process all data at the push of a button.
 An extra _.npy_ file containing the **label** will be generated at the end of the process.

+For CV tasks, there are only 2 input files (weight file, data of input) for final evaluation, as masks are not used in those tasks.

 ### Test the Model with Data
 Copy the binary file and data files to `test_src` (and its subdirectory if needed).
 The only thing to do now is to set